spautz/packagelint/packages/types/docs/rule-combos.md

     | Array<PackagelintRuleEntry>
     | Record<string, PackagelintRuleEntry>
     | ((options) => Array<PackagelintRuleEntry> | Record<string, PackagelintRuleEntry>);
-  /* Function that implements the evaluation */
+  /* Function that implements the evaluation.
+Receives a PackagelintValidationResult for each item in ruleInputs  */
   doEvaluation: (options, ruleResults) => PackagelintRuleCheckResult | null;
 }
 ```